mrmorrandir/mrmorrandir/README.md

 If it’s about creativity and finding solutions for problems, I’m in!

 ## Off The Clock
-When I’m not coding or solving automation puzzles, here’s what I’m up to:
+When I’m not coding, here’s what I’m up to:

-☕ Coffee Nerd: Obsessed with all brewing methods (except cold brew—unless I forget my coffee and it happens by accident).
+- ☕ **Coffee Nerd**: Obsessed with all brewing methods (except cold brew—unless I forget my coffee and it happens by accident).
-🎮 Gaming: Forza Horizon on my Xbox is my go-to escape.
+- 🎮 **Gaming**: Forza Horizon on my Xbox is my go-to escape.
 Fast cars, open roads, good times.
-🚴 Outdoors: I love hiking, cycling and running, or just being out in nature to recharge.
+- 🚴 **Outdoors**: I love hiking, cycling and running, or just being out in nature to recharge.
-👨‍👧 Family Time: My daughter’s still little, and I love spending time with her, watching her explore the world.
+- 👨‍👧 **Family Time**: My daughter’s still little, and I love spending time with her, watching her explore the world.
-🚐 Camper Life: Road-tripping in my VW T5 camper van with my wife, listening to audiobooks, and seeing new things.
+- 🚐 **Camper Life**: Road-tripping in my VW T5 camper van with my wife, listening to audiobooks, and seeing new things.

 # Tech Stack:
 ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=c-sharp&logoColor=white)